Galapagos Wildlife & Marine Life Gallery

 Land iguanas retain the closest shape, but have adapted to eat Opuntia cactus leaves - spines and all.

-land iguana galapagos eating opuntia cactus
+land iguana eating opuntia cactus

 Marine iguanas eat green sea algae, having evolved swim tails and stub noses, which are better adapted to close grazing.
 During El Niño years when food is scarce, they are able to draw on reserves, reducing their mass and length by 15% or more.